Semiparallel/OnePcToRuleEmAll/README.md

 VMID, TYPE, Priority0-4, vRAM(GB)

 ::: info
-You coud add Profiles based on your needs whit more *TYPE*s but thats in development.
+You coud add Profiles based on your needs whit more *TYPE*s but thats in not supportet right now.

 If you wanna have a VM reservate VRAM use *TYPE* 2 and edit in the  ***proxmox_ids.txt*** directly for now.